Welcome to the Sparklets Collectors’ Guide.

 Glass/Early metal 1896-1955

 The first Sparklets syphon was made in 1896.
 As it contained water ‘gassed’ by the Sparklet bulb, it was covered in wicker as a safety measure.
-All subsequent glass syphons were covered in a wire mesh.
+All subsequent glass syphons were covered in a steel wire mesh.
 The Glass range has 6 different models, with the later Standard D (right) being the one you are most likely to see today.
+Heads are aluminium-zinc alloy.
 Look for either the Standard model, or the more expensive De Luxe in chrome or silver plate with syphon and stand combined.

 Streamline (USA) 1936-1950.